JPKCom/jpkcom-simple-lang/README.md

 ### How do I install additional WordPress languages?

+**Important:** The language dropdown only shows installed languages.
+Here's how to add more:

+**Quick Method:**
 1. Go to **Settings → General** in WordPress admin
 2. Find the **Site Language** dropdown
-3. Select the language you want to install
+3. Select the language you want to install (e.g., "Deutsch", "Français")
 4. Click **Save Changes**
-5. WordPress downloads the language pack automatically
+5. WordPress automatically downloads the language pack (5-10 seconds)
+6. Optional: Change back to your default language if needed

-The new language will immediately appear in Simple Lang's dropdown.
+7. The new language now appears in Simple Lang's dropdown!

+**Why only installed languages?**
+- Language packs contain WordPress translations (buttons, menus, date formats, etc.)
+- Without the pack, switching language would only change the HTML `lang` attribute
+- Content would remain untranslated, creating a poor user experience
+- This approach ensures every selectable language actually works

+**Need help?**
+- Go to **Settings → Simple Lang** for a detailed step-by-step guide
+- Click the "Go to General Settings" button for quick access
+- View all 200+ available languages at [translate.wordpress.org](https://translate.wordpress.org/)

+**Pro Tip:** You can install multiple languages without changing your site's default language.
+Just install each language and switch back to your preferred default afterward.
+All installed languages remain available!

 ### Does this work on WordPress Multisite?